AIPHES/Language-Agnostic-Contextualized-Encoders/README.md

 **CURRENT VERSION:**
 * We provide the modifications to m-BERT and XLM-R, namely joint-align, space normalization and removing word contractions (other two text normalizations will be updated in next version).
-* We provide the machine translated datasets on the RefEval and XNLI tasks.
+* We provide the machine translated datasets on the RFEval and XNLI tasks.
 * The pre-trained m-BERT and XLM-R models are re-aligned on word translations corpus extracted from Europarl and JW300, both of which support 19 languages: English, German, Portuguese, Dutch, Indonesian, Italian, French, Spanish, Hungarian, Afrikaans, Malay, Tagalog, Javanese, Bengali, Marathi, Estonian, Hindi, Urdu, Finnish.

 ## Dependencies